Roofing shingles into roads

 - Presentations from Minnesota's March 2003 forum on asphalt shingle recycling are posted on the Mn/DOT web site.

-An online resource for those interested in recycling asphalt shingles.
-Developed by the University of Florida in collaboration with the CMRA, the National Roofing Contractors Association, and U.S. EPA, Region 5.
+- ShingleRecycling.org An online resource for those interested in recycling asphalt shingles, developed by Construction & Demolition Recycling Association in partnership with the U.S. EPA Region 5.